Tuen Mun District: Establishment to present

 In 1982, the Tuen Mun District Council (initially Tuen Mun District Board) was established as part of the political reform of the district-level government.

 The Tuen Mun District includes Tuen Mun New Town, as well as other areas and villages.
 In the 2010s, the government announced the construction of a new satellite town in Hung Shui Kiu, an area that consists of several villages and administrations spanning between Tuen Mun and Yuen Long Districts.

 Council

 Tuen Mun District Council is one of the 18 district councils of Hong Kong.
-The Council consists of 37 members with 29 of those elected through a first-past the post system every four years, and the remaining members (including one ex officio member) being appointed by the chief executive of Hong Kong.
+The Council consists of 32 members, including 6 elected members, 12 members from the District Committees constituency, 13 appointed members, and 1 ex-officio member.
 The latest election was held in 2023.

 Tourist attractions

 Some of Tuen Mun's tourist attractions include: